Super Duper Weenie

 It bears repeating – and will be repeated again – I am not a meat eater.
 I hadn’t eaten a beef/pork hot dog for about 10 years before beginning this list of Roadfood’s best, um, road food around the country (though, of course, I’m sticking to Connecticut only).
-So I admit upfront that not only am I certainly not a food reviewer of any repute, I definitely am lost when it comes to things like dogs and burgers.
+So I admit upfront that not only am I certainly not a food reviewer of any renown, I definitely am lost when it comes to things like dogs and burgers.

 That said, I’m a little perplexed about the love Super Duper Weenie (SDW henceforth) gets across the foodie and blogger world.
 Sure, it’s a neat story and the fact that they make all their own condiments is cool, but I just don’t get it.
 Not that my so-so opinion will put any dent into SDW’s brisk business.
 This place is an icon already and it’s younger than me.

 I visited in the middle of a day-long CTMQ trip through Fairfield and Norwalk with friends Rob and Yvonne.
 Rob is more of a hot dog and fries expert than I am, but Yvonne doesn’t usually eat such things.

 We arrived at the tiny restaurant and were able to grab the last parking spot available.
 There was a small line and the odd indoor picnic area was filled with happy patrons.
 (The crowd situation really hampered my picture taking.
 I felt like a complete dork taking pictures with random people at my shoulders.)
 I knew what my order would be: A “New Englander” hot dog and some fries – supposedly a “national best” according to Roadfood.
 A two-for-one eatery!
 (The hot dogs received an “honorable mention” in the book.)

 The Roadfood Experience: